MetaMask/metamask-docs/wallet/reference/rpc-api.md

 MetaMask introduced web3 wallet permissions in [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255).
 In this permissions system, each RPC method is restricted or unrestricted.
-If a method is restricted, the caller must request permission to call it using [`wallet_requestPermssions`](#wallet_requestpermissions).
+If a method is restricted, a dapp must request permission to call it using [`wallet_requestPermssions`](#wallet_requestpermissions).
 Under the hood, permissions are plain, JSON-compatible objects, with fields that are mostly used internally by MetaMask.